GreyKeenan/dukesup/index.md

 Once you learn how to play,
 a single game takes about 15 minutes.

-> A video tutorial is on the way!
+> A video tutorial is on the way.

 <br>